 My name is Amanda Breidahl.
-I am currently studying a Master of Veterinary Studies (MVS) through the Faculty of Veterinary and Agricultural Science at the University of Melbourne.
-This is a Masters degree which is attained completely as the result of original research in an area of Veterinary Science.
-In my case it is relating to wildlife health and conservation.
+I am currently studying Master of Veterinary Studies (MVS) through the Faculty of Veterinary and Agricultural Science at the University of Melbourne.
+This is a Master's degree which is attained completely as the result of original research in an area of Veterinary Science.
+In my case, it is related to wildlife health and conservation.

-In 2011 and 2012 and I did a Masters of Conservation Medicine through the Veterinary Faculty at Murdoch University as I had become increasingly interested in environmental issues and declining biodiversity, especially Australian mammals.
+In 2011 and 2012, I did a Master of Conservation Medicine through the Veterinary Faculty at Murdoch University as I became increasingly interested in environmental issues and declining biodiversity, especially Australian mammals.

 What made you decide to study a postgrad degree?

 One of the drivers behind deciding to take on this degree was that I felt I had experienced a lot of private veterinary practice and I wanted to do and learn something different to finish off my working life.
 I wanted to study something that might make a practical difference to the amazing wildlife in our unique country.

 I also considered trying to get a job as a wildlife or zoo veterinarian, but they are very hard to come by and are usually given to someone who is much younger than I, with more experience and can work full time.